Xilinx/Vitis-AI/dsa/WAA-TRD/README.md

 There are two flows being provided
 1. Build : Both the pre-processing accelerator and DPU are built from sources.
 This flow uses DPU-TRD’s make flows.
 2. Pre-built : ML is pre-built and its partial bitfiles are pre-created (using DFx flow). only pre-processing accelerator is built from sources.
-This flow gives 10x saving in build time.
+This flow gives 10x & 5x saving in build time for Embedded platform & cloud platform respectively.

 ## 2 Background
 Input images are preprocessed  before being fed for inference of different deep neural networks.
 The pre-processing steps vary from network to network.
 For example, for classification networks like Resnet-50 the input image is resized to 224 x 224 size and then channel-wise mean subtraction is performed before feeding the data to the DNN accelerator.
 For detection networks like YOLO v3 the input image is resized to 256 x 512 size using letterbox before feeding the data to the DNN accelerator.